Maharajkumar of Vizianagram

 Lt.
-Col. Pusapati Vijay Ananda Gajapathi Raju (28 December 1905 – 2 December 1965), better known as the Maharajkumar of Vizianagram or Vizzy, was an Indian cricketer, cricket administrator and politician.
+Col. Pusapati Vijaya Ananda Gajapathi Raju (28 December 1905 – 2 December 1965), better known as the Maharajkumar of Vizianagram or Vizzy, was an Indian cricketer, cricket administrator and politician.

 Childhood

-Vizzy was the second son of Pusapati Vijaya Rama Gajapathi Raju, the ruler of Vizianagaram.
+Vizzy was the second son of Pusapati Vijaya Rama Gajapathi Raju, the ruler of Vizianagaram in present-day Andhra Pradesh.
 His title Maharajkumar (prince) comes for this reason.
 After his father died in 1922 and his elder brother became the king, Vizzy moved to the family estates in Benares.
 He married the eldest daughter of the ruler of the zamindari estate of Kashipur.

 He attended the Mayo College in Ajmer and Haileybury and Imperial Service College in England.
 He excelled at tennis and cricket and was also a hunter.

 Career

 Vizzy organized his cricket team in 1926 and constructed a ground in his palace compounds.
 He recruited players from India and abroad.
 When Marylebone Cricket Club (MCC) cancelled the tour of India in 1930–31 owing to political problems, he organised a team of his own and toured India and Ceylon.
 He succeeded in drafting Jack Hobbs and Herbert Sutcliffe for the team, a considerable feat as Hobbs had previously refused offers for five such tours.
 Vizzy brought Learie Constantine to India a few years later.
 He brought Mushtaq Ali to Benares for training when he was still a high school student.
 "If Vizzy had been content with being such a cricket sponsor", writes Mihir Bose in A History of Indian Cricket, "like Sir Horatio Mann in the eighteenth century, or Sir Julien Cahn in the twentieth, his name would be one of the most revered in Indian cricket.
 But he was consumed with the ambition to be a great cricketer".

 The organisation of the 1930–31 tour gave Vizzy a standing in Indian cricket that was second only to the Maharaja of Patiala.
 About this time, Patiala fell out with Lord Willingdon, the viceroy of India, and Vizzy got close with the viceroy.
 He donated a pavilion named after the viceroy in the newly constructed Feroz Shah Kotla ground in Delhi.
 When the national championship was started in 1934, he attempted to donate a gold 'Willingdon trophy' but Patiala beat him to it with his Ranji Trophy.

 His wealth and contacts brought him great influence in Indian cricket, even though his cricketing abilities were not great.
 In the early thirties, he offered to pay the board fifty thousand rupees, forty thousand of it for the Indian tour of England in 1932.
 He was appointed as the 'deputy vice captain' for the tour but withdrew ostensibly on reasons of health and form.